 We’ll be moving from this house at the end of the summer to our “permanent” residence here in Comal County.
 I’m certain Snow White will soon be “mom” to a host of sweet little animals who will grace us with their innocent affection.
 When we move, we’ll take some great memories with us.

 Mickey is a consultant, author, and keynote speaker.
 He believes everyone can reach high levels of performance if inspired and led.
 During his 30 year US Air Force career Mickey commanded thousands of Airmen, managed portfolios worth billions of dollars, and worked with military, civil, and industry officials around the world.
-He is a Distinguished Graduate from the Eisenhower School at National Defense University in Washington DC.
+He is a Distinguished Graduate of the Eisenhower School at National Defense University in Washington DC.

-Mickey is the author of seven books, including Leading Leaders: Inspiring, Empowering, and Motivating Teams, Mickey’s Rules for Leaders, and The Five Be’s: A Straighforward Guide to Life.
+Mickey is the author of seven books, including Leading Leaders: Inspiring, Empowering, and Motivating Teams, Mickey’s Rules for Leaders, and The Five Be’s: A Straightforward Guide to Life.